Menu

 If you work in Aberdeen City, in the public or third sector, or in the private health and social care sector, you can attend the training for free.
 We have funding from the Aberdeen See Hear Strategy Fund to deliver the training.
 If you work in the private sector the training costs £85.

-Angus – at Friockheim Hub, Eastgate, Friockheim, Arbroath DD11 4TG
+The training in Angus takes place at Friockheim Hub, Eastgate, Friockheim, Arbroach DD11 4TG and runs from 9.30am – 4pm.

 Training dates in Angus in 2026 are: